d3/d3-hierarchy/README.md

 [<img alt="Dendrogram" src="https://raw.githubusercontent.com/d3/d3-hierarchy/master/img/cluster.png">](http://bl.ocks.org/mbostock/ff91c1558bc570b08539547ccc90050b)

 The **cluster layout** produces [dendrograms](http://en.wikipedia.org/wiki/Dendrogram): node-link diagrams that place leaf nodes of the tree at the same depth.
+Dendograms are typically less compact than [tidy trees](#tree), but are useful when all the leaves should be at the same level, such as for hierarchical clustering or [phylogenetic tree diagrams](http://bl.ocks.org/mbostock/c034d66572fd6bd6815a).

 <a name="cluster" href="#cluster">#</a> d3.<b>cluster</b>()